Pack Leadership – Are You The Pack Leader ?

 your dog would happily play and share his toys with you, but now he displays assertive or possessive behaviours over these items he now deems “valuable”.

-your dog displays stubbornness and is now disobedient over basic commands such as “Sit”, "Lie Down" or "Stay”, where previously he would happily complied with your commands.
+your dog displays stubbornness and is now disobedient over basic commands such as “Sit”, "Lie Down" or "Stay”, where previously he would have happily complied with your commands.

 your dog is now pulling on the lead when walking and resisting your attempts to stop this behaviour.